 All Division of Natural Science courses prohibit academic dishonesty including, but not limited to, plagiarism and cheating.
 The minimum penalty is a grade of "0" (zero) on the examination or assignment.
 Academic dishonesty may also result in a grade of "F" for the course.
+Plagiarism, cheating, and other forms of academic dishonesty are strictly prohibited.

-Academic Program Standards/Policies/Accreditation Information
+Academic Program Standards/Policies/Accreditation

+Information